ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 (see {{RFC9334}})
 to determine whether the TAM is in a trustworthy state.
 Once the TEEP Agent receives an Attestation Result from the Verifier, processing continues as in {{attestation-result-agent}}.

+The TEEP Agent MAY also use (in any implementation specific way) any SUIT Reports in the QueryRequest in determining whether it trusts the TAM.
+If a SUIT Report uses a suit-cose-profile that the TEEP Agent does not support, then the TEEP Agent MUST send an Error Message with the error code ERR_UNSUPPORTED_SUIT_REPORT supplying the supported-suit-cose-profiles.
+Otherwise, processing continues as follows.

 Once the Attestation Result is handled, or if the TEEP Agent does not require attesting the TAM, the Agent responds with a